gamer-project/gamer/doc/wiki/Runtime-Parameters-related/[Runtime-Parameters]-Particles.md

 ## Remarks

 ### Particle UID
-The valid particle UID should be in `[1, number of particles]`.
-If there is a new particle created during the simulation, please assign the particle UID to `-1` and then call `Par_SetUID(false)` to assign UID after all creations are done in a single routine.
+Valid particle UIDs should lie within `[1, number of particles]`.
+If new particles are created during the simulation, please assign their UIDs to `PPUID_TBA`, and then call `Par_SetUID()` to assign UIDs after all particle creation within the same routine is complete.

-The particle UID is assigned in only the following two situations:
+The particle UID is assigned only in the following two situations:
 1. Initialization

-   The particle UID is assigned after `Par_Init_ByFunction_Ptr()` or `Par_Init_ByFile()`.
+   Particle UIDs are assigned after `Par_Init_ByFunction_Ptr()` or `Par_Init_ByFile()`.
-   First, we collect the UID of particles from all ranks to a single array.
+   First, we collect the particle UIDs from all ranks into a single array.
-   Second, we assign the particle UID by the array index plus one.
+   Second, we assign the particle UIDs according to the array index plus one.
    Finally, send the particle UIDs back to all ranks.
 2. During simulation

-   The particle UID should be assigned _after_ all the creations are done in a single routine (e.g. star formation).
+   Particle UIDs should be assigned _after_ all the particle creation within a single routine is complete (e.g. star formation).
-   First, we collect the UID and position of new particles from all ranks to a single array.
+   First, we collect the UIDs and positions of new particles from all ranks into a single array.
-   Second, we sort the particles by their position.
+   Second, we sort the particles by their positions.
-   Third, assign the particle UID by the array index plus `NextUID`.
+   Third, assign the particle UIDs according to the array index plus `NextUID`.
    Finally, send the new particle UIDs back to all ranks.

    Example: `src/StarFormation/SF_CreateStar.cpp` and `src/StarFormation/SF_CreateStar_AGORA.cpp`

 > [!CAUTION]
-> If the particle positions are exactly the same (which should unlikely happen), the UID is decremented by the following order:
+> If the particle positions are exactly the same (which should unlikely happen), the UID is determined by the following order:
 > 1. The rank number (`MPI_Rank`) from 0 to `MPI_NRank-1`.
 > 2. The index of particle array in each rank.